-By the end of the event, the students from the School of Journalism were starting to make their presence known, firing zingers at the white-wigged swinger on the stage.
+By the end of the event, the students from the University of Oregon School of Journalism and Communication were starting to make their presence known, firing zingers at the white-wigged swinger on the stage.
 “Sir, do you give a damn?” one of them demanded.
-(Former students and colleagues of the late legendary journalism professor Bill Winter will instantly recognize the pedigree of that question.)
+(Former students and colleagues of the U of O’s late, legendary journalism professor Bill Winter will instantly recognize the pedigree of that question.)
 The by-now-beleaguered speaker replied, hesitantly and vaguely, “Sure … (about) all kinds of things.
 It changes all the time.”

-The Oregon students didn’t know it, but they were looking at one of their own up there on the stage: A University of Oregon-trained actor named Allen Midgette who was now one of Warhol’s cronies in the Factory art loft in New York City, who had been dressed to look like Warhol and sent out to do a series of four college lectures for him.
+The Oregon students didn’t know it, but they were looking at one of their own up there on the stage: A University of Oregon-trained actor named Allen Midgette who was now one of Warhol’s cronies in the Factory art loft in New York City.
+Midgette had been dressed to look like Warhol and sent out west to do a series of four college lectures for him.
 Warhol himself had never left New York.

-The University of Oregon appearance was the second stop on the tour, and it represented a distinct turn for the worse.
+The U of O appearance was the last stop on the tour, and it represented a distinct turn for the worse.
 At the University of Utah, where it had started out, the reception had been warmer; but almost as soon as he’d left, faculty members were wondering if it was really Andy Warhol.
-The student newspaper there stepped up and started pulling together evidence, including a shot that one of their photographers had snuck of him during the visit — “Warhol” had been very insistent that no pictures be taken, but someone had anyway, likely intending it only as a personal souvenir.
-Close examination had left them convinced that unless Warhol had had a nose job, the speaker had been someone else.
+The student newspaper there stepped up and started pulling together evidence, including a candid shot that one of their photographers had snuck of him during the visit — “Warhol” had been very insistent that no pictures be taken, but one of the student journalists there had used a twin-lens Rolleiflex camera (one of the type one looks down into and shoots from waist level) to surreptitiously snap one anyway, likely intending it only as a personal souvenir.
+Close examination had left faculty members convinced that unless Warhol had had a nose job while nobody had been looking, the speaker had been someone else.

 “We had an aging hippie working on our copy desk, named Bill Thomas,” Bishoff recalled later.
 “Somehow he had the number for the pay phone on the wall at The Factory.
 So I called the number — and Paul Morrissey answered it.”